JamesGreen42/portfolio/README.md

 ![CNN Solution](assets/img/CNN_Solution_2.png)

-   - Use Convolutional Neural Networks to classify human emotinos based on images of their faces.
+   - Used Convolutional Neural Networks to classify human emotions based on images of faces.
    - 87% Classification accuracy with 97% accuracy on surprised faces, and 93% accuracy on happy faces.
-   - Custom model outperfoming transfer learning models such as RESNET in both performance and compute efficiency.
+   - Custom model outperforming established transfer learning models such as RESNET in both classification accuracy and compute efficiency.
-   - Final Assesment in my M.I.T course recieving full marks.
+   - Received full marks as my final assesment in my M.I.T course.

 **Feedback from assessor:**
 "Congratulations on a well-structured and insightful analysis!
 Your exploration of various neural network models, emphasis on market trends, and strategic recommendations showcase a robust understanding of the subject.
 The incorporation of real-world considerations and future improvements reflects a forward-thinking approach.
-Well done!Congratulations on a well-structured and insightful analysis!
+Well done!
+Congratulations on a well-structured and insightful analysis!
 Your exploration of various neural network models, emphasis on market trends, and strategic recommendations showcase a robust understanding of the subject.
 The incorporation of real-world considerations and future improvements reflects a forward-thinking approach.
 Well done!"